YuexinChen96/8260-DigitalAfrica/README.md

 to help African governments and farmers better develop agricultural activities and make decisiions.

 ## Project Overview
-To analyze how Digital Earth Africa uses innovative technologies such as climate monitoring and crop health analysis to help governments and farmers better develop agricultural activities and make decisions.
+The South Africa government needs to ensure food security and agriculture development on the basis of maintaining socio-ecological sustainable development because they lack the ability to scientifically and systematically make analysis and decisions.

 ## Project Documents
 * [Project Overview]()